 If you don’t include enough structure-building ingredients in your recipe, the cake may collapse on itself.
 As the cake bakes, pushed upwards in the pan from carbon dioxide and steam, the cake needs support to maintain that volume and to set the height in place.
 If not, the cake will collapse on itself.
 This can even happen in the oven.
 There are a couple reasons a cake can lack enough support.

 - not enough gluten: I’ve noticed this from playing around with gluten-free cake recipes especially.
 Gluten plays an important structural role, even in cakes.
 And so, when I develop gluten-free cake recipes, if I don’t add a structure-providing ingredient, like extra egg, some xanthan gum or even ground chia/flax to compensate for the lack of gluten, the cake collapses on itself.
 This can even happen in the oven, before it’s done baking (particularly tragic!).
 The cake can’t support all that air and height and it falls, leading to a sunken, sometimes greasy cake that isn’t very tasty or appetizing.
-I wrote about this when I was working on a gluten-free cake made from mashed potatoes.
+I wrote about the process of developing a gluten-free cake made from mashed potatoes.

 - not enough eggs, particularly the egg whites: Eggs provide structure and support to a cake as it bakes.
 The proteins in eggs coagulate and help contribute to the set of the cake, allowing your cakes to hold on to the height achieved in the oven.
 Not enough egg means not enough coagulation, and therefore not enough structure.